ubdsgroup/mlcourse-ub/source/faqs.rst

           Improper usernames could result in incorrect assignment of grades.

-       * Add the CSE 474/574 class on Gradiance using this token **BA9DA0EA**.
-Will be available on Jan 27th at 9.00 AM.
+       * Add the CSE 474/574 class on Gradiance using this token **14C9F9A9**.
+Will be available on Feb 1st at 9.00 AM.

 How do I contact the instructors?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~